Freelancing & The Design Business

 • Canva democratises design tools traditionally out of reach for small businesses, non-profits, education, and personal users – allowing anyone to create high-quality graphic content easily.

-• The company simplifies complex software historically requiring extensive training – boiling it down to an intuitive, drag-and-drop interface with professional templates anyone can master.
+• The company simplifies complex software that historically required extensive training – boiling it down to an intuitive, drag-and-drop interface with professional templates that anyone can master.

-As a result, Canva has wholly disrupted the graphic design and publishing software landscape dominated by incumbents like Adobe.
+As a result, Canva has significantly disrupted the graphic design and publishing software landscape, which was previously dominated by incumbents like Adobe.

 Its meteoric rise demonstrates key hallmarks of disruption in action: